microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/gcpassociatedidentities.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Container to represent different kinds of gcp identities.
+A container for different kinds of GCP identities.

 ## Properties
 None.